sadeqrm/Arvan-Challange/README.md

 # Arvan-Challange

-I was asked from Arvan Team to resolve up a challange and I am so happy to make it ready last week
+I was asked from Arvan Team to bring up a challange request and I am so happy to make it ready last week.
+The scenario is divided into some parts which I have to solve them.
+1.Infra(IaC) 2.k8s Cluster(Ansible)  3.Postgres Cluster Setup 5.Deploying python app in k8s 6.Monitoring

 # Project Overview